markohantula/evidos.github.io/_posts/2015-11-26-howto-create-a-multidocument-transaction.markdown

 Success 200

-When all files are uploaded you can tell signhost to start the transaction.
+When all files are uploaded you can tell Signhost to start the transaction.
 Once the transaction is started signers can start viewing and signing the documents.